pyodide/pyodide/docs/development/building-from-sources.md

 If running ``make`` deterministically stops at one point in each subsequent try, increasing the maximum RAM usage available to the docker container might help [This is different from the physical RAM capacity inside the system].
-Ideally, at least 3 GB of RAM should be available to the docker container to build `pyodide` smoothly.
+Ideally, at least 3 GB of RAM should be available to the docker container to build Pyodide smoothly.
 These settings can be changed via Docker Preferences (See [here](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container)).

 You can edit the files in your source checkout on your host machine, and then